mitchac/procedures/nextflow_aws_batch.md

 aws cloudformation describe-stack-resources --stack-name vpcstack2 | grep subnet
 ```

+### Create S3 bucket

 ### Configure AWS batch environment

-Replace the VPC and public subnet ids in the following code with the values you captured previously then run the command in your terminal
+Replace the VPC and public subnet ids in the following code with the values you captured previously.
+Replace the s3 bucket name with your bucket name.
+Then run the command in your terminal.

 ```
 aws cloudformation create-stack \